locationtech/geogig/doc/manual/source/interaction/async-tasks.rst

    http://localhost:8182/tasks/3?cancel=true

 This request will ask the operation to cancel and return immediately.
-Note, however, that the task may remain a while until the running task is actually canceled, as it may be blocking on I/O or being temporarily in a non cancelable state.
+Note, however, that it may take some time for the cancellation request to complete, as the running task may be blocking on I/O or in a temporarily non-cancelable state.
 Polling the task repeatedly with the
 ``cancel=true`` parameter is not a problem, though.

 Finished tasks, whether they finished successfully, an error occurred, or were canceled, will be kept in memory for 10 minutes in order to allow their status to be queried.